cliosight/Docs/README.md

 While some meeting actions can be automated through triggers, there are other aspects that can provide a better user experience through the use of AI.
 1. SQL query generator
 2. JSON body generator
-3. HTML/CSS code generator

-SQL and JSON are the only two types of syntaxes used in Cliosight for configuring widgets.
-Apart from this, the "pre-html" and "post-html" tags allow users to embed an HTML inside a form, report or dashboard for adding extra elements like images, videos, text or hyperlinks.
-This makes it easy for users to host any of these UI elements like a conventional web page.
+Detailed explanation for using AI tools within Cliosight is given in this video.

 ![elements](https://miro.medium.com/v2/resize:fit:720/format:webp/1*9VNmQUsN851BWedd64bfJA.png)
 ![workflow](https://miro.medium.com/v2/resize:fit:720/format:webp/1*KZRn3jpn3tsc-dcTQ3FeHA.png)

-Detailed explanation for using AI tools within Cliosight is given in this video.

 ## JSON body of a Form <a name="form"></a>
 A form can be created and shared independently or used within another application or web page.
 It can have sub-forms and hyperlinks for reports.
 It supports all basic input elements of a conventional HTML5 form.
 This eliminates the need for a database when hosted using cloud serverless infrastructure like Google App Engine, Azure App Service, or AWS Amplify.